- Is there a midyear intake of postgraduate students into postgraduate programmes of the Department of Statistics?

 - Can I assume that by applying to the programme that I will automatically be admitted?

 No. The Admissions Committee considers all applications equally and a variety of factors (such as supervisory capacity for example) influence admittance (over and above the minimum posed requirements as described in the postgraduate brochure).
+Meeting minimum requirements does not imply nor guarantee admission.

 - Can I request/expect to be placed within a certain research group/supervisor?

 Any successful student may request to be placed within a certain research group/supervisor, however, the final decision is at the discretion of the HoD to ensure a balanced research atmosphere within the department.
+At the honours level, this is not arranged.

 7. Is distance learning possible for postgraduate studies?